-From the architect.
+Text description provided by the architects.
 When approaching the building via the access road in a depth-layered picture is discernible.
 The northeast side of the house is an addition/a combination of white cubes.
 Each of them is recognizable as an individu- al structure when viewed from close up, but seen from a distance, they merge to form a unified whole.

 As you enter the house from the north-east via the two-storey entran- ce hall, the floor-to-ceiling glazing facing southwest opens up onto the garden.
 One can look out over the pool in front of the house, and across the valley towards the hills opposite.
 In this entrance hall (as in the whole house), visitors are aware of an interplay of open and enclosed spaces stretching between transparent expanses of glass and protective walls.
 This layout satisfies both the occupants’ need for security and, on the other hand, for openness and a connection with the surrounding natural landscape.